hanjingo/doc/interview.md

 #### What is a cross join and how does it differ from an inner join?

-A `CROSS JOIN` returns teh cartesian product of two tables--every row from A paired with every row from B so the result size is `rows(A) x rows(B)`, and it doesn't use a join condition.
+A CROSS JOIN returns the Cartesian product — every row from the first table combined with every row from the second table.
+No join condition is needed.
+An INNER JOIN returns only matching rows based on a condition.
+CROSS JOIN without a WHERE clause produces all combinations, while INNER JOIN filters to only related rows.

-An `INNER JOIN` returns only the rows where the specified join condition matches between the two tables, so its result is a filtered subset, not every combination.
+For more info, see: [SQL#Cross Join#INNER JOIN](DB/sql.md)

 #### Explain foreign keys and how they enforce referential integrity.